 Do not use this medicine if you have had an allergic reaction to danazol.
 You should not use this medicine if you have severe liver disease, kidney disease, heart disease, or a history of blood clotting problems.
 Do not use this medicine if you have a tumor that is sensitive to androgen (male hormone) or porphyria.
 Do not use this medicine if you are pregnant or breastfeeding or if you have unusual vaginal bleeding that has not been checked by your doctor.

 How to Use This Medicine

-- You should start taking danazol while you are having your period.
-Otherwise, your doctor may want to do a test to make sure you are not pregnant.
+- You should start taking this medicine while you are having your monthly period.

 If a dose is missed: